 1. Overview

-In this tutorial, we’ll be discussing the different ways in which we can make symbolic links in Linux.
-They’re also called soft links, and together with hard links, we can create them using the ln command.
+In this tutorial, we’ll be discussing different ways to make symbolic links in Linux.
+They’re also called soft links and, together with hard links, we can create them using the ln command.

-Note that the examples in this article use commands that are tested in Bash and should work in all POSIX-compatible shells.
+Notably, the examples in this tutorial use commands tested in Bash and should work in all POSIX-compatible shells.

-We can think of ln as coming in four forms.
+We can think of ln in terms of four forms.

 The first form requires us to be explicit in naming both the target and the link we want to create:

-With this command, we have created a symbolic link called link.txt that points to the file.txt file.
+With this command, we’ve created a symbolic link called link.txt that points to the file.txt file.
 Using the command ls -l, we can see the result:

 -rw-rw-r--.
 1 vagrant vagrant 10 Apr 12 15:23 file.txt